 Renovation

-Scope: Renovation typically encompasses minor changes that aim to restore or update an existing space.
+Scope: Renovation typically involves minor changes to restore or update an existing space.
 This includes activities like repainting, repairing fixtures, or updating appliances, all of which maintain the space’s original layout and design.

 Scale: Renovations are generally less extensive than remodels, focusing on cosmetic or functional updates rather than structural changes.
-Consequently, they tend to be less expensive and require a shorter completion time.
+With this, they tend to be less expensive and require a shorter completion time.

 Remodeling

 Scale: Due to the work involved, remodeling projects are typically more extensive than renovations.
-They often require a higher budget due to structural modifications, the need for more complex planning, and potentially longer timelines.
+If you plan to remodel your home, you must prepare a higher budget due to structural modifications, the need for more complex planning, and potentially longer timelines.

 Costs and Budgeting